The Sweet Occasion

 Dry ingredients whisked in a glass mixing bowl for chocolate fudge cake.

-Whisk dry ingredients.
-Whisk the flour, sugar, cocoa powder, baking soda, baking powder, and salt.
+Combine dry ingredients.
+Either sift or whisk together the flour, sugar, cocoa powder, baking soda, baking powder, and salt in a large bowl.

 Wet ingredients whisked in a glass mixing bowl for chocolate fudge cake.

-Whisk wet ingredients.
-Whisk the sour cream, coffee, vegetable oil, egg, yolk, and vanilla in a separate bowl.
+Mix wet ingredients.
+In a separate bowl, whisk the sour cream, coffee, vegetable oil, egg, yolk, and vanilla until smooth.

 Chocolate fudge cake batter in a glass mixing bowl.

 Combine ingredients.
-Pour the wet ingredients into the dry ingredients and whisk.
+Pour the wet ingredients into the dry ingredients, then whisk everything together for about 1 minute.

 Chocolate fudge cake batter in a 9x9 square baking pan lined with parchment paper.

 Fill and bake.
-Pour the batter into the prepared pan and bake.
+Add the batter into a parchment-lined 9-inch square pan and bake for about 25 minutes.

 Butter, chocolate, and heavy cream in a glass bowl set over a small pot of simmering water for fudge frosting.

-Melt the chocolate.
-Add the chocolate, butter, and heavy cream to a bowl set over a small pot of simmering water.
-Stir frequently until melted and smooth.
+Make the frosting.
+Put the chocolate, butter, and heavy cream in a bowl set over a small pot of simmering water.
+You want to stir frequently until the mixture is completely melted and smooth.

 Fudge frosting in a glass mixing bowl cooling to set up before using to decorate a cake.

-Add sugar and vanilla.
-Transfer the chocolate to a large bowl and whisk with the powdered sugar and vanilla until smooth.
-Allow it to cool, stirring occasionally, until thickened to a frosting consistency.
+Add the sugar and vanilla.
+Pour the chocolate into a large bowl and whisk in the powdered sugar and vanilla until smooth.
+Stir the mixture occasionally while it cools until it thickens to a frosting consistency.

 Single layer square chocolate fudge cake topped with fudge frosting cut into squares set on a parchment paper.